benhmoore/code-bundler/README.md

 ## Notes

 -   Watch mode uses debouncing to prevent excessive rebuilds when multiple files change simultaneously
 -   For large projects, consider using more specific filters or a tree file to improve performance
-- The watchdog package is only required if you use the `--watch` feature